simorgh10/imaginify/Notes.md

 * Adapt metadata, change font, use antialiased (css property that makes some fonts easier to read)

-* frtom https://github.com/adrianhajdin/ai_saas_app/blob/main/README.md get tailwind config and paste it locally
+* from https://github.com/adrianhajdin/ai_saas_app/blob/main/README.md get tailwind config snippet and paste it locally

+* the same for globals.css

+* the same for public folders (that contains images).
+Download it.
+Unzip it.
+And use it a a public folder for the project. move favicon.ico into app folder

-*
+* Try out Arc navigator